anyuan1999/anyuan1999.github.io/_pages/about.md

+- I am currently a while year PhD student at the School of Computer Science and Technology, Xi'an University of Electronic Science and Technology, supervised by Prof Li Yang.
+My current research interests focus on network security, including intrusion detection, traceability graphs, and graph representation learning.

 # 🔥 News
 - *2024.06*: &nbsp;🎉🎉 One paper is accepted in the 27th International Symposium on Research in Attacks, Intrusions and Defenses (RAID 2024).